-This WP will provide data and develop process-level models to improve mechanistic understanding of transport processes in natural and engineered clay materials, including couplings with mechanical behaviour and impact on the clay properties.
-Experimental work will determine, for

-Work will also show how knowledge gained from lab and in situ experiments is integrated in the conceptualisation of gas transport through different components of a repository system and how gas could affect (or not) the performance of the system.
-This will involve (i) more detailed development of phenomenological descriptions of gas transport and of its likely consequences at the relevant scale and (ii) additional testing of different approaches to represent the effects of gas at repository scale and bounding its consequences in terms of repository performance.
+This WP provides data and develop process-level models to improve mechanistic understanding of transport processes in natural and engineered clay materials, including couplings with mechanical behaviour and impact on the clay properties.
+Experimental work determines, for each identified gas transport regime, the conditions under which that regime is possible, in clay materials representative for host rock and clay EBS components.
+Data is to be obtained that are pertinent for low (diffusion) to high (advection) gas transport rates.
+Work s also show how knowledge gained from lab and in situ experiments is integrated in the conceptualisation of gas transport through different components of a repository system and how gas could affect (or not) the performance of the system.
+This involves (i) more detailed development of phenomenological descriptions of gas transport and of its likely consequences at the relevant scale and (ii) additional testing of different approaches to represent the effects of gas at repository scale and bounding its consequences in terms of repository performance.

-Theme 4 of the EURAD Roadmap (Geoscience to understand rock properties, radionuclide transport and long-term geological evolution), increasing the understanding of gas migration is a high priority topic.
-Gas generation and transport is a key issue as it is possible that gas could be generated at a faster rate than it can be removed through clay host rocks (and clay EBS components - Theme 3) without creating discrete, gas-specific pathways through these low-permeability components.
+'Why' - Theme 4 of the EURAD Roadmap (Geoscience to understand rock properties, radionuclide transport and long-term geological evolution), increasing the understanding of gas migration is a high priority topic.
+Gas generation and transport is a key issue as it is possible that gas could be generated at a faster rate than it can be removed through clay host rocks (and clay EBS components) without creating discrete, gas-specific pathways through these low-permeability components.
 In several disposal concepts, the potential for migration of free gas containing radionuclides to the biosphere is an important issue.
-Consequently, the raison d'être of this this WP is to answer two key end-users questions:
+Consequently, the WP raison d'être is to answer two key end-users questions: